 Visual Builder provides an easy way to create and update apps.
-You can create tables, add fields, and connect relationships, all by dragging and dropping items onto a canvas.
+You can create tables, add fields, and connect relationships, all by dragging and dropping items on a canvas.

-Using Visual Builder, you can test out configurations to determine the best data model for an app.
+Using Visual Builder, you can test out configurations to determine the best data model for your app.

 You can use Visual Builder to create a new app or to update an existing app.